dshhh/unchain/README.md

 ## Troubleshooting

-- Turn off 'DNS Rebinding Attack Protection' if you encounter problems with obtaining the captive portal from public hotspots
+- Turn off 'DNS Rebinding Attack Protection' in Web UI if you encounter problems with receiving the captive portal from public hotspots

-## Info
+## Protocol Info

-Protocol: SoftEther VPN
+SoftEther VPN aims to tunnel through network filters and firewalls by bypassing them and finding any encapsulating method that works, including HTTPS (TLS 1.2) and SSH encapsulation.

-Server port: TCP 443
+Server port statically set to TCP 443